Frequently Asked Questions

 How Do I Adapt My Assignments for Remote Teaching?

 We’ve created a Handling Assignments Remotely tipsheet to give you some ideas.
-Some of your assignments can work unchanged in this newly virtual environment; in other cases, it may be helpful to consider alternatives to the assignments/assessments you normally rely on.
+Some of your assignments can work unchanged in this virtual environment; in other cases, it may be helpful to consider alternatives to the assignments/assessments you normally rely on.

 How can I help maintain standards of academic integrity?